pycom/pycom-documentation/chapter/firmwareapi/micropython/uctypes.md

 "arr": (uctypes.ARRAY | 0, uctypes.UINT8 | 2),
 ```

-i.e. value is a 2-tuple, first element of which is ARRAY flag OR-ed with offset, and second is scalar element type ORed number of elements in array.
+I.e. value is a 2-tuple, first element of which is ARRAY flag OR-ed with offset, and second is scalar element type OR-ed number of elements in array.

 - Arrays of Aggregate Types: